cdapio/cdap/cdap-docs/admin-manual/source/installation/configuration.rst

 - ``/var/run/cdap``
 - ``/var/tmp/cdap``

-The CDAP user **must** be able to write to these directories, as they are used for deploying applications and for operating CDAP.
+The CDAP user (the operating system user running the CDAP processes) **must** be able to write to these directories, as they are used for deploying applications and for operating CDAP.

 Configuring Security
 ....................